muhammadpadanta/react-space-project-list/README.md

-# 🌐 Personal Portfolio & Project Showcase
+# 🌐 Project Showcase Website

-This is the source code for my personal website, built with **React**.
+This is the source code for my project showcase website, built with **React**.
 It serves as both a digital portfolio and a project showcase platform.
 You're welcome to clone, modify, and use it for your own portfolio.
 Check out the live site: [Here](https://projects.muhammadpadanta.tech)

 ## ✨ Features